-In support of our mission to to welcome and support our entire community with resources and services that enhance lifelong learning, we have compiled some resources for learning about racism and systemic inequality.
+In support of our mission to to welcome and support our entire community with resources and services that enhance lifelong learning, we highlight these resources for learning about racism and systemic inequality.

 These pages provide links to the Library’s digital resources that are accessible with a Scotch Plains library card number, as well as print books that may be requested with a Scotch Plains or Fanwood library card.